-The Christians who gather together in the Name of the Lord Jesus Christ at Slidell Bible Chapel believe and teach that:
+The Christians who gather together in the Name of the Lord Jesus Christ at Slidell Bible Chapel believe and teach the following:

 - All Scripture is verbally and plenarily inspired in the original manuscripts, and is therefore infallible and inerrant (2 Timothy 3:16-17; 2 Peter 1:21; Matthew 5:18; 1 Corinthians 2:13).
 We further believe that it is sufficient for all things pertaining to life and godliness (2 Peter 1:3).
 The Bible does not just contain the Word of God, the Bible is the Word of God!
 The Holy Bible is the only inerrant, infallible, complete, authoritative, and sufficient Word of God.